 People have used rose water for generations as a natural yet gentle astringent.
 Probably long before we had commercially produced rose water, the average person would have used this very method to make soothing and cleansing skin toners.
 It’s just so simple!
 You apply it with a spray bottle or cotton pad and it helps to cleanse and tighten the skin and to reduce redness and inflammation.
 It’s also very sensitive and can be used on most skin types making it a great addition to creams and lotions.

 True rosewater is made by distillation so this recipe is technically an infusion.
 However, an infusion of rose petals can provide just as much skin-loving therapy as some of the more expensive products.
 Rose absolute and rose hydrosol are beautiful skin therapeutic extracts but they can also be pricey.
 This recipe will give you a sweetly scented natural skin toner that you can make yourself for practically nothing.
 All you need is rose petals and distilled water.

 At the end of the process, rose water should smell softly of roses.
 If you want even a little of the fragrance to remain then it’s best to start with old-fashioned or wild roses.
 The more fragrant the roses, the more fragrant your rose water will be.
 Any organically-grown rose petals will do though.
 However, do not use rose petals from flowers in bouquets.
 Flowers sold as ornamentals are in most cases sprayed with insecticides and fungicides that could be harmful.

 Another thing to consider is that the color of the rose petals will affect the color of the rose toner.
-If you use pink or red roses then it will be pink, white roses and it will be clear, orange roses and it will be yellow.
+If you use pink or red roses then it will be pink, white roses will result in clear, and orange rose petals create yellow rose water.
 I personally wouldn’t say that the color means that one is better than the other but I do prefer using pink or red roses.

 Use Wild Rose Petals for Beautiful Fragrance